upendra042/skillshare/README.md

 Go to Firebase Console

-Create a new project
+Create a new project and Firestore DB

 Download service account key JSON

-Add it inside your project (replace in server.js)

-4️⃣ Environment Variables
+Update server.js with your credentials

-Create a .env file in the root:
+4️⃣ Create .env file
 PORT=3002
 SESSION_SECRET=your-secret-key